 Property investment is a risky business.
 You can’t always predict the future, and sometimes things don’t always turn out as planned.

 But that’s part of the thrill for some investors.
 And yet, even if the moderate risk in property investment thrills you, wisdom still dictates you MUST research trends and plan your next move.

-After all, it's still investing and not a game.
-Which is why we've done the research and peered into the future for you.
+After all, it’s still investing and not a game.
+This is why we’ve done the research and peered into the future for you!

 1. Property Investment in Australia: Don't Worry, It's Not a Bubble!

-Ever since 2008, the word "bubble" has made a lot of people connected to real estate edgy.
-You don't toss that word around lightly.
+Since 2008, the word “bubble” has made many people connected to real estate edgy.
+You don’t toss that word around lightly.

-Not only is the U.S. market strong and growing, but much closer to home, Asian markets are bullish and haven't shown signs of slowing.
-So fear mongers be forgotten, the market is going to keep growing and it's still a good time to invest.
+Not only is the U.S. market strong and growing, but much closer to home, Asian markets are bullish and haven’t shown signs of slowing.
+So fear mongers be forgotten, the market will keep growing, and it’s still a good time to invest.